JFrdrkssn/playbay/README.md

 ## _These features were never implemented due to time constraint._

-- Search and filter - A search bar for listing and filtering specific content.
+- Search and filter - A search bar and filter button to quickly find certain content.
   <br/><br/>

 ## _These features are planned._